 Employers can deduct the expense, too — so everyone benefits.
 Check your employee manual or speak with your HR department to see what tuition assistance or loan repayment options are available at your company.

 Pros and cons of paying off student loans early

 - Reach other financial goals sooner.
 By paying off your student loans quickly, you’ll be able to put more of your focus into things like retirement, homeownership and savings.

 - Improve your debt-to-income ratio.
 Getting rid of a loan lowers the amount of debt you have relative to your income, which will help you qualify for other funding, like a mortgage or credit cards.

 - Pay less interest over the life of the loan.
-The less time you spend repaying your loans, the less interest you pay on them.
-By paying off your loans early, you can reduce the overall cost of your loans by hundreds of dollars.
+The less time you spend repaying your loans, the less interest you pay.
+By paying off your loans early, you can easily reduce the overall cost of your loans by hundreds of dollars.

 - Could lose eligibility for loan forgiveness.
 If you’re working toward loan forgiveness through an income-driven repayment plan or Public Service Loan Forgiveness, making extra payments or paying your loan in full will reduce the amount you will see forgiven.

 - May miss out on stock market gains.
 Paying extra on your student loans instead of investing for retirement and other long-term goals could cause you to miss out on gains.
-In some scenarios, you may be able to make more money through investing than what you would save in interest by paying off loans early.
+In some scenarios, you may be able to make more money through investing than you would save in interest by paying off loans early.
 That said, investing comes with risks.

 - Draws focus from other forms of debt.
-Paying off student loans early isn’t worth it if you are dealing with other forms of high-interest debt.
-If you have a credit card balance with an interest rate of 16 percent, for instance, it makes more sense to put extra payments toward that account rather than toward a student loan with 5 percent interest.
+Paying off student loans early may not be worth it if you have other high-interest debts.
+For instance, if you have a credit card balance with a 16 percent interest rate, it makes more sense to put extra payments toward that account rather than toward a student loan with 5 percent interest.